Visitor immigration routes

-On the 25 April 2015 new visitor immigration rules, named Appendix V, came in to operation.
-The previous 15 categories have been streamlined in to four visitor routes and should be used dependant on the purpose of the visit.
+In April 2015 new visitor immigration rules, named Appendix V, came in to operation.
+The previous 15 categories were streamlined into four visitor routes which reflect the planned UK activities.

 Who needs a visa?

-Before travelling to the UK visitors are advised to check if a visa is required.
+Before travelling to the UK, visitors are advised to use the Home Office visa self-assessment tool.

 Important Home Office changes